 The new year always brings a “Fresh Start” and this is our theme for January so I felt it very fitting to paint this mahogany leather top drum table with a clock on the top for a fresh start to the new year.

 This post contains some affiliate links.
 Click here for my full disclosure policy.

 I found this one over the summer at a garage sale and it has been sitting and waiting for my inspiration to strike.
 Strike, like how a clock strikes time, no pun intended!

 We all know that the leather top tables are outdated and very few people want them in their current condition.
 Most of the time the leather is cracking from being dry and old.

 After the glazing was dry, I stenciled the top with the clock numbers and had enough room to add a center stencil.
 I used flat out flat acrylic topcoat from General Finishes for the top of the table.
 I knew the top of the table would need more protection.
-I used a clear wax to seal the sides and base of the table.
-I have found that when painting a mahogany table and using a water base sealer, you discover bleed through after the top coat is applied.
+I used clear wax to seal the sides and base of the table.
+I have found that when painting a mahogany table and using a water-based sealer, you discover bleed through after the topcoat is applied.
 This happens naturally from the tannins that are in the deep mahogany wood.